doomspork/luagents/README.md

 - **Anthropic Claude** (via Anthropix) - Cloud-based, high-quality responses
 - **Ollama** - Local models, privacy-focused, customizable

+**Important Note**: This agent's performance is directly tied to the quality of the underlying language model.
+Using a model with strong reasoning and coding capabilities is essential for reliable results.

 ## Installation

 Add `luagents` to your dependencies in `mix.exs`: